aliciaooi/datacleansing/README.md

 				4         2 STANDING         0.2702982       -0.03261387       -0.11752018
 				5         2 STANDING         0.2748330       -0.02784779       -0.12952716

-			At this point, the Activity values are now by labels and the columns names are logical and only for mean() and std() in       the cleanmean dataset
-			During the final cleanup, there will also be some formatting and optional additional labelling for end user readability
+	At this point, the Activity values are now by labels Columns names are logical and only for mean() and std() in the cleanmean dataset During the final cleanup, there will be more formatting and additional labelling for enduser readability

- ####NUMBER 5 :FINDING AVERAGE PER SUBJECT AND ACTIVITY USING THE WIDE DATASET METHOD
+#### NUMBER 5 :FINDING AVERAGE PER SUBJECT AND ACTIVITY USING THE WIDE DATASET FORMAT

-        To find the average per subject and activity combination, this dataset can be left in a wide column style using             group_by and summarise_each
+	To find average. this dataset will be left in Wide dataset format

                 AverageActivitySubject <- group_by(cleanmean,subjectid,Activity ) %>% summarise_each(funs(mean))
                 names(AverageActivitySubject)
                 dim(AverageActivitySubject)

 	It is possible to use the melt into long method which yields exactly the same result then averaging it but opted to 		use wide method dim(AverageActivitySubject)
      			     [1] 180  68
 	The result is 30 subjects x 6 activities (180) by 68 mean and std columns we chose to subset earlier

-####Final Cleanup : This is an extension of NUMBER 4 requirements and optional
+#### NUMBER 4: Final Cleanup : This is an extension of NUMBER 4 requirements and optional

-			Use the Feature_info.txt to manually add meaning to labels and tidy up formatting and demystifying acronyms- extending       the NUMBER 4 requirements - making labels enduser friendly.
+	Use the Feature_info.txt to manually add meaning to labels and tidy up formatting extending the NUMBER 4 requirements - making labels enduser friendly.

 	Find and replace variables to make more sense of column names , replace acronyms with end user friendly terms

 	Also renamed subjectid to Subject to make it consistent with the other column names

 	Use the gsub and pattern matching to find and replace , example the following:

            - firstly replace mean() with 'mean' and std() with 'Standard deviation'